 Before this offering, there has been no public market for the common stock.
-The initial public offering price will be determined by negotiation between the underwriters and us.
-The principal factors to be considered in determining the public offering price include the following: the information set forth in this prospectus; the history and the prospects for the industry in which we will compete; the ability of our management; the prospects for our future earnings; the present state of our development and our current financial condition; the general condition of the securities markets at the time of this offering; and the recent market prices of, and the demand for, publicly traded common stock of generally comparable companies.
+The initial public offering price was determined by negotiation between the underwriters and us.
+The principal factors considered in determining the public offering price included the following: the information set forth in this prospectus; the history and the prospects for the industry in which we will compete; the ability of our management; the prospects for our future earnings; the present state of our development and our current financial condition; the general condition of the securities markets at the time of this offering; and the recent market prices of, and the demand for, publicly traded common stock of generally comparable companies.
+A pricing committee of our board of directors established the initial public offering price following such negotiations.